vbmobile/mobile-id-documentation/docs/Features/DocumentReader/DocumentReader_Index.md

 ## Configure

-To use this feature, you must provide the DocumentReaderConfig to your preferred Provider like the following example:

 === "Android"

+    To use this feature, you must instantiate the provider that you desire to use and pass it to the Enrolment initialization.
+Below is an example of how to initialize the Enrolment with the Amadeus DocScanMrz provider.

     ```kotlin
+    DocScanMrz.initialize(
+        context = <Context>,
+        docScanMrzConfig = <DocScanMrzConfig>
+    )

-    val provider: RegulaProvider = RegulaProvider.getInstance(documentReaderConfig)
+    val documentReaderProvider = DocScanMrz.getInstance()

+    Enrolment.initialize(
+        ...
+        documentReaderProvider = documentReaderProvider,
+        ...
+    )
     ```

 === "iOS"

+    To use this feature, you must provide the DocumentReaderConfig to your preferred Provider like the following example:

     ``` swift
     var provider = RegulaDocumentReaderScan(config: documentReaderConfig)
     ```

     The DocumentReaderConfig has the following structure:

-=== "Android"

-    ```kotlin
-    data class DocumentReaderConfig(
-      val multipageProcessing: Boolean,
-      val databaseId: String,
-      val checkHologram: Boolean = false,
-      val scenario: DocumentReaderScenario = DocumentReaderScenario.OCR
-    ) : Parcelable
-    ```

-    - multipageProcessing: controls the workflow for documents that might need to have different pages scanned;
-    - databaseId: specify database Id to be used with the document reader functionality (provided by Regula);
-    - checkHologram: checks the presence of holographic effect on the document
-    - scenario: the process in which the document is captured

-    ```kotlin
-    enum class DocumentReaderScenario(val scenario: String) {
-        OCR(Scenario.SCENARIO_OCR),
-        MRZ(Scenario.SCENARIO_MRZ),
-    }
-    ```

-=== "iOS"

     ``` swift
     public struct DocumentReaderConfig {